 When looking to drive growth amidst uncertain, turbulent times, Capabilities-Driven Strategy (CDS) is the framework of choice.

 As the name suggests, CDS is all about developing sustainable business capabilities–i.e. core competencies.
 Companies need to take care or build those capabilities that are genuinely needed and not those that do not serve our customers.
 Capabilities do not manifest themselves overnight.
 They take time to grow.

-Organizations that have mastered the art of developing and implementing a Capabilities-Driven Strategy have grown to develop the world’s leading brands, such IKEA, Amazon, and Starbucks (more on these later).
-They have developed “distinctive” and capabilities.
+Organizations that have mastered the art of developing and implementing a Capabilities-Driven Strategy have grown to develop the world’s leading brands, such as IKEA, Amazon, and Starbucks (more on these later).
+These companies have developed “distinctive” capabilities.
 Distinctive capabilities are used to propel these organizations to reach Operational and Organizational Excellence.